-The proof of Theorem~\ref{thm:A} uses subordinacy method developed in \cite{Khan1992, Clark1993}.
-To explain the method we first need some definitions.
-A sequence $(u_n : n \in \NN_0)$ is a \emph{generalized eigenvector} associated to $x \in \CC$ and corresponding to $\eta \in \RR^2 \setminus \{0\}$, if the sequence of vectors
+The proof of Theorem~\ref{thm:A} uses the \emph{theory of subordinacy}.
+It was first developed in \cite{Gilbert1987} for one-dimensional Schr\"{o}dinger operators on the real half-line, and later adapted to other classes of operators, see e.g. the survey \cite{Gilbert2005} for more details.
+In particular, the extension to Jacobi matrices has been accomplished in \cite{Khan1992}.
+The theory of subordinacy links asymptotic behavior of generalized eigenvectors to spectral properties of Jacobi matrices.
+Let us recall that a sequence $(u_n : n \in \NN_0)$ is a \emph{generalized eigenvector} associated to $x \in \CC$, and corresponding to $\eta \in \RR^2 \setminus \{0\}$, if the sequence of vectors

 satisfies